Submission #10186: OmerAras55's Linux Mario Forever: Community Edition "warps" in 08:01.333

 Yes, this is the auto-scroll level.
 I don't want to explain this level too much because it's better if you watch it yourself, and also the level is very long, so if I explain it, it will never end.
 And I managed to optimize it by 1 more frame.
 It's the same tactic as before: when the finish line approaches, run towards it.
 If we wait on the right side instead, Luigi ends up further left than he should be.
 We can prevent this as I explained earlier.
 And with better movement, I saved 1 more frame.
 Note: Those who watched the Warpless TAS may recall that I finished the level with an IL timer of 8097.
 This means I actually lost time on this level compared to the Warpless TAS, right?
 No. Let me explain: The Warpless TAS was at 60 FPS, and as I mentioned at the beginning, when the game is at 60 FPS, the IL timer can temporarily show 1 frame more or less than it normally should in some frames.
 This was one of the reasons I switched to 72 FPS.
 So, in short, I actually finished this level at 8098 frames in the Warpless TAS, not 8097 frames.
 If you want more proof: I finished the level in both the Warpless TAS and the Warps TAS in the frame immediately before the game's own level timer reached 90.
 If you'd like, you can replay my Warpless TAS and check for yourself.

-I want to draw attention to the spot in the image below.
-In the section immediately before this, I stomped Paratroopa twice and used the Super-Jump Bug to climb up extremely quickly.
-I don't want to explain this in detail; those who are interested can read level 5-2 in the explanations of my Warpless TAS.
+And I also want to draw attention to the moment in the image below.
 In this frame, the old tactic was to hit Luigi's head against the piles above and then fall onto the platform to continue.
 But I realized this was wasting time.
 Instead, by releasing the jump button early, I not only reach the upper-right platform in a more optimized way but also ensure that the Spiny in the next image spawns later and in a much better position.
 This way, I can continue through the level without wasting any time.

 There are a few minor improvements again, but since I reached the area with the moving platforms at the very end too early, and as a result the platforms ended up in a worse position, I had to sacrifice 1 frame by jumping onto this platform.